fleipold/buildobjects/README.md

 buildobjects is an object based general purpose build tool

-buildobjects provides a number of java classes that allow you to code your build process in a truly object oriented fashion.
+buildobjects provides a number of java classes that allow you to code your build process in a truly object-oriented fashion.
 It is not forcing you into a certain way of structuring your code and projects.
 Instead it aims at providing useful building blocks.

 The rationale for using java was the availability of the full tool support to th build script.
 So when using buildobjects you get completetion, search for usage, and a fully featured debugger.

 This prototype was originally hosted in [google code](https://code.google.com/archive/p/buildobjects/) and it has been migrated here for archiving purposes.